michaelbrave/Template_42_Project_Readme/README.md

 ## Why Do This?

 ## What is 42?
-[42][42] is non profit project-based peer-to-peer coding school.
-Originated in France now couting more than 20 campuses all over the world.
+[42][42] is a free, non profit, project-based, peer-to-peer learning based coding school.
+It originated in France and now has over 20 campuses all over the world.
 More information can be found [here][42]

 ## How Does It Work?
-Please, make sure you have needed [dependencies](#dependencies) before you proceed For more detailed description refer to projects [pdfs][pdfs]
+Make sure you have the needed [dependencies](#dependencies) before proceeding.
+For instructions and/or greater detail refer to the project [pdfs][pdfs]

 ## Dependencies